-Many boat paints are useful for keeping your boat free of plants and animals, but there are some risks associated with using them.
+There are boat paints called 'antifouling' paints that can help keep your boat free of plants and animals.
+But there are some risks with using these paints.

-Many boat paints are ‘antifouling paints’, which means they have special chemicals in them to stop plants and animals growing on the bottom of the boat.
+Antifouling paints have special chemicals in them to stop plants and animals growing on the boats.
 These paints are useful because they help the boats run more efficiently and safely, and they stop pests from spreading around New Zealand’s coast.
 But the paints can be toxic.
 They can make you sick and hurt your skin or eyes if they get on you.
 They can also kill other plants and animals that they come in contact with.

 How to use antifouling paint safely